 Required Accessories

-The following table shows the correct lens/illuminator combinations to be used for Matrix 450N imager assembly.
+The following table shows the correct lens/illuminator combinations to be used for Matrix 410N imager assembly.
+For more information see the Application Note on illuminator selection on the DL.CODE mini-DVD (download .zip or mini-DVD accessory).